tagohd/mono/Characters/Campbell Family/Luke Campbell/Luke Campbell.md

 sudoMinor:: Added some bits from the plot
 #minorChange #unseenByLun
 %%
 Luke is 16.
 He runs cross-country because Sam does, and only because Sam does.
 He doesn't care much for sports, and he hates running.
-He helps [[Ma & Pa Campbell|his parents]] on the farm, but he can't wait to leave [[Genton]] where he can finally be himself.
+He helps [[Ma & Mommy Campbell|his parents]] on the farm, but he can't wait to leave [[Genton]] where he can finally be himself.
 Maybe he (naively) wants to move to [[Rhapsody]]?
 This possibly contradicts my earlier characterization of Rhapsody, but he's also going there under different circumstances than he imagined.
 (Also a little bit of [Paris syndrome](https://en.wikipedia.org/wiki/Paris_syndrome).)

 ## Various Luke Characterizations
 Main idea: Luke was fully aware [[CURSED AL'S CURSED ORB|the Orb]] was made of chocolate and wanted to eat it from the start